Skip to the content

 Why do we collect and use your information

-We lawfully process your information in accordance with current Data Protection legislation (UK) General Data Protection regulation (GDPR) Article 6 (1) (a) (c) (f).
-This means We may process your personal data with your consent , as required in law, as part of a contract or for Our legitimate business interests.
+We lawfully process your information in accordance with current Data Protection legislation (UK) General Data Protection regulation (GDPR) Article 6 (1) (a) (c) (f ).
+This means We may process your personal data with your consent, as required in law, as part of a contract or for Our legitimate business interests.
 “Legitimate Interests” means the interests of Our company in conducting and managing Our business and providing you with the best services and products in the most secure way.
-We do this;
+Our aims when doing this are.

 • to ensure that content from Our site is presented in the most effective manner for you and for your computer,